 There are many ways to get help with your scientific computing and data needs - in fact, so many you don’t know what to use.
-This page lists who is available to help you, and ways of contacting them.
+This page lists how to ask for help, for different kinds of needs.

 Formulate your question¶